tiqi-group/pydase/docs/user-guide/interaction/Python Client.md

 In this example:
 - The `MyService` class has a `proxy` attribute that connects to a `pydase` service at `<ip_addr>:<service_port>`.
 - By setting `block_until_connected=False`, the service can start without waiting for the connection to succeed, which is particularly useful in distributed systems where services may initialize in any order.
+- By setting `client_id`, the server will provide more accurate logs of the connecting client.
+If set, this ID is sent as `X-Client-Id` header in the HTTP(s) request.

 ## Custom `socketio.AsyncClient` Connection Parameters